-It's an uncomfortable but inevitable part of pet ownership -- at some point, it's likely that your pet will die, and you will have to say goodbye to the companion that you've spent so much time with.
-Different people have different ways of dealing with grief and loss, but there are some general things that you can do in order to make it easier to cope.
+It's an uncomfortable but inevitable part of pet ownership; at some point, it's likely that your pet will die and you will have to say goodbye to the companion that you've spent so much time with.
+Different people have different ways of dealing with grief and loss, but there are some general things that you can do in order to make it easier to cope with.
 Read on to discover some of the many ways that pet owners around the world have learned to deal with the death of their beloved animals.
 Hopefully, you'll be able to take comfort in some of the ideas you'll learn about during your time of loss.

-- Have a funeral for your bird.
 Some people may say that having a funeral for an animal is silly or unnecessary, but the truth is that many pet owners find comfort in having a funeral for pets that they have lost, especially those who have families with young children.
-Choose an appropriate place to bury your bird and invite close friends and family, or take some time to quietly remember your feathered friend all by yourself.
-Some people choose to recite certain prayers or poetry or play music that reminds them of their pets.
+Choose an appropriate place to bury your bird and invite close friends and family or take some time to quietly remember your feathered friend all by yourself.
+Some people choose to recite certain prayers or poetry or play some music that reminds them of their pets.
 No matter how you conduct your bird's funeral, the important part is that it gives you closure and the chance to formally say goodbye.

 No matter how you choose to remember your pet, keep in mind that it is normal and okay to experience feelings of grief for some time.
 It can take months for some people to work through the grieving process, and the truth is, a portion of the pain will never quite go away.
 It will eventually be easier to deal with though, and one day you'll be able to look back on the memories of your pet bird without feeling quite so overwhelmed with sadness.
 Once you have reached that point, you may consider adopting a new pet bird to share your life with.